MTBonde/my-first-homelab/README.md

 ## Current Setup Summary

-* Ubuntu Server 24.04 LTS installed with secure SSH access enabled
+* Ubuntu 24.04.2 LTS installed with secure SSH access enabled
 * Docker installed and operational
 * Watchtower running outside of Docker Compose for automatic container updates
 * cloudflared running as a systemd service for persistent tunnel uptime